 Right now there is discussion concerning what is graffiti and what is not.
 It has been decided that everything pre-1957 is historical.
 “Recent” carvings include the names of some of the earliest settlers as well as the Model T Ford.

 The Blackfoot people have a very strong oral culture.
 Storytelling season is in winter when the days are short and the nights are long.
 Many stories have a moral theme – geared to teaching children a lesson.
-It was a real treat to hear so many of them via Deserae.
+It was a real treat to hear so many stories via Deserae.

 If you have time, I highly recommend the easy 3.5 km return hike to the Battle Scene petroglyph through the beautiful hoodoo country.
 It’s an interpretive trail following the Milk River with a dozen stops along the way described.